S1l3ntStr1ke87/Str1kerSite/README.md

 <div align='center'>

 <h1>game site that can run with nginx or any web hosting or file://</h1>
-<p>game site that can run with nginx or any web hosting or file:// warning project is abandoned if you want to add or fix something make a pull requests with steps to do it</p>
+<p>game site that can run with nginx or file://</p>

+> [!CAUTION]
+> Please note that this project isn't really maintained anymore before making issues!
+It has been superseded by [Str1k3r Central](https://github.com/S1l3ntStr1ke87/str1k3r-central/).
+This will no longer be updated if you want anything added make a pull request with what you want added.